New I-20 Students

 - Be cooperative, patient and courteous when waiting in travel lines (queues).

 Entering the US - What to do at the U.S. Port of Entry

 Be ready to present your passport, visa, your I-20 and supporting documentation.

-US-VISIT is a part of the new immigration system that will be used to track millions of visitors to the United States.
+US-VISIT will be used to track millions of visitors to the United States.
 All students are required to go through the screening process, which includes a digital photograph and electronic fingerprints.

 If you are issued an I-515A at the port of entry, you have 30 days to fix your immigration status.
 Bring the information to the International Office.
 We will help you mail the necessary documents to:

 ATTN: SEVIS/I-515A Processing Team

 Please note that MCC does not provide airport pickup.
 The Kansas City International Airport is located approximately 45 minutes from the college.